-- Building performance or retrofitting specialists, the second largest occupation, are expected to experience significant job growth over the next three years and have a high level of reported difficulty in finding qualified applicants. - Energy auditors, moderate in size, are expected to grow the fastest over the next three years and have an average level of reported difficulty in finding qualified applicants. - Building controls systems technicians are relatively small in size, but have the highest level of reported difficulty in finding qualified applicants and moderate projected job growth over the next three years.
+- HVAC mechanics, technicians or installers, the largest occupation, are expected to experience significant job growth over the next three years and has the highest level of reported difficulty in finding qualified applicants. - Project managers for construction or design work, the second largest in size, are expected to experience significant job growth over the next three years and have a high level of reported difficulty in finding qualified applicants. - Building controls systems technicians are relatively small in size, but are expected to growth the fastest over the next three years with a moderate rate of reported difficulty in finding qualified applicants.